-The purpose of this Meaningful Music page is to highlight music in popular culture which either has a profound impact on people's mental health or was written about overcoming challenges with mental illness.
+The purpose of this Meaningful Media page is to highlight music, art, dance, and other media on the internet and in popular culture which either have a profound impact on people's mental health or are written about overcoming challenges with mental illness.
 Many of the artists who we know and love are in a constant battle with their mental health...just like many of us!
 It is normal to encounter challenges...AKA...IT IS OKAY TO NOT BE OKAY!

 If you or someone you love is struggling with their mental health, please reach out to the Mental Health Counselor, Student Assistance Counselor, your School Counselor, parent/guardian, or another trusted adult.

 Watch the video above to learn more about Kristen Bell, "Bad Moms" actor and voice of Anna in "Frozen."
 Alongside her husband and fellow actor, Dax Shepard, the couple has long been mental health advocates and put out several videos detailing their struggles with addiction, anxiety, depression, relationship conflicts, etc. In this video, Bell discusses how learning about her brain (thought patterns, warning signs/symptoms, triggers and feelings) has helped her to live with her mental illness and improve her overall mental wellbeing.
 She states in this interview that she felt "inauthentic and irresponsible to have been presenting this bubbly, happy person, which is someone that I cultivate and I nurture and I try really hard to exist as, and I just wasn't being honest with the people...the girls who look up to me."
 I love that Bell and Shepard have spoken about the need to be vocal about mental health challenges, and most important, what works to help cultivate a positive mental wellbeing!